President | Vice-Presidents | Secretary-General

 Mr Quan is the Executive Director of the Singapore Judicial College.
 He

-is also the Regional President (Asia and the Pacific) of the
+also holds various appointments as the Regional Deputy President (Asia and the Pacific) of the

-and Advisory Board Member of the Commonwealth Judicial Education
+and member of the Advisory Board of the Commonwealth Judicial Education

 Mr Quan read for a Bachelor of Laws at the National University of

 Singapore and graduated with First Class Honours.
 He then read for a

 Master of Laws at Harvard University and was the Dean's Scholar for

 Mr Quan is gazetted an Assistant Registrar of the Supreme Court and a

 District Judge.
 He also sits as a President of the Subordinate Military